The Seljuk Han of Anatolia

 The Anatolian Seljuks built the following types of structures :

-The largest mosque in a city was called the Ulu Cami, or "Great" mosque, and was located in the most prominent spot in the town.
-The typical mosque plan consisted of an enclosed rectangular space, and this due to climatic reasons.
-The nave was large with an elongated basilical form, and there was no forecourt.
+The largest mosque in a city was called the Ulu Cami, or "Great" mosque, and was located in the most prominent spot in town.
+The typical mosque plan consisted of an enclosed rectangular space, which offered shelter from both the hot and cold climate.
+The rectangle was arranged in an elongated basilical plan, with a wide central aisle.
+They could have aisles parallel or perpendicular to the prayer niche.
+There was no forecourt.
 The mosques included minarets (usually single) and domes.
-As many of the Ulu Mosques were commissioned by the Sultan or by his viziers, they often had elaborate decorative programs, including carved woodwork for mimbars and furniture and tilework for mihrabs (prayer niche) and minarets, not to forget specially-commissioned carpets.
-They could have aisles parallel or perpendicular to the prayer niche.
-They were often built in conjunction with a medrese to form a complex known as a külliye.
-There exists a series of small, square-shaped mosques covered by a single dome, known as "mescits", notably in the region of Konya and Akşehir.
-These were neighborhood or bazaar mosques scattered throughout the city and which were used for daily prayer.
-During the late Seljuk and Beylik periods developed a particular subset of mosques, known as the "mosques with wooden pillars".
-There were built with a forest of wooden pillars instead of stone piers in the interiors.
+As many of the Ulu Mosques were commissioned by the Sultan or by his viziers, they often had elaborate decorative programs, including carved woodwork for mimbars and furniture and tilework for mihrabs (prayer niche) and minarets, as well as specially-commissioned carpets.
+Mosques were often built in conjunction with a medrese to form a complex known as a külliye.

-The buildings of these educational institutions were rectangular in plan with an inner courtyard, either open or closed by a central with a dome, 1-4 iwans, and surrounding cells on one or two storeys.
-There were dormitory rooms for students located on the ground or first floor and which were equipped with fireplaces.
-The iwan halls were used for lectures.
-These often had lavishly-decorated entrance doorways topped by pointed arches.
+These educational institutions were built using a rectangular plan with an inner courtyard.
+This courtyard was either open or closed by a central with a dome, included 1-4 iwans, and was surrounded by cells on one or two storeys.
+These cells served as dormitory rooms for students, and were equipped with fireplaces.
+The iwan were used as lecture halls and study spaces.
+The iwans often had lavishly-decorated entrance frames surmounted by pointed arches.

-This building type reflects the social dimension of the Seljuk state and its attachment to providing health care for all citizens.
-Hospitals were made available free of charge, and were operated by endowments set up by royalty or wealthy persons.
+This building type reflects the social dimension of the Seljuk state and its dedication to providing health care for its citizens.
+Hospitals were made available free of charge, and were operated by endowments set up by the royalty or wealthy persons.
 The operating expenses were paid for by income from farmland and businesses determined by the endowment agreement.
 They were often operated in conjunction with a medrese used for the teaching of the doctors.
 The Seljuks paid much attention to the needs of the ill and the poor, especially as concerned health issues.
-Orphanages, mental institutions and almshouses followed the same general building plan as the medrese for building plan and decoration.
-In Divriği, the hospital is located next to the mosque; in other instances the hospital is attached to a medrese (Kayseri Cifte and Sivas Keykavus Medreses, for example).
+Orphanages, mental institutions and almshouses followed the same general building plan and decoration scheme as the medreses.
+In Divriği, the hospital is located next to the mosque; in other instances the hospital is attached to a medrese (Kayseri Cifte and Sivas Keykavus Medreses).

-Of all of Seljuk buildings, there is one type of building that stands out from the others as particularly distinctive: the caravansarai, or han.
-These hans are interesting not only for their architecture and decor, but also for their purposeful agenda behind their development.
-They are indeed the most distinctive products of Seljuk architecture.
-They made their first appearance in Central Asia during the Karakhanid times, growing in response to the extensive trading network of Transoxiana.
-Of considerable size, they show impressive decor on their entrances.
+There is one type of Seljuk construction that stands out from the others: the caravanserai, or han.
+These hans are interesting, not only for their architecture and decor, but also for the purposeful agenda behind their development.
+These distinctive structures made their first appearance in Central Asia during the Karakhanid era (9th-11th c), growing in response to the extensive trading network in Transoxiana.
+Of considerable size, they display impressive decor on their entrances.

 Döner Kümbet, Kayseri, ca. 1275

 In addition to hans, the Seljuks also developed the specific building form of the tomb tower, known as a "kümbet", or "türbe".
 Turbes were of 2 types: a cylindrical tower with a low flat dome, sometimes covered on the outside with turquoise tiles; or a circular, polygonal or octagonal body fitted onto a square base by means of Turkish triangles and roofed with a conical turret.
-They often had carved inscriptions and figures.
+These tomb towers were often decorated with carved inscriptions and figures.
 They comprised two storeys, with the sarcophagus in the upper chamber, which also served as a mosque chapel with a mihrab.
-The empty sarcophagus serves as a marker for the remains of the deceased which are buried in the earth below it.
+The sarcophagus is empty, and serves as a marker for the remains of the deceased who is buried in the earth.
 The entrance to the upper chamber was set fairly high on one side.
 Türbes are the translation in stone of the former shamanistic tent tombs of the Turkomans.
 An important number of them can be found in the city of Kayseri.
 No one who has seen the forest of gravestones and the eleven Seljuk türbes in the cemetery of Ahlat overlooking Lake Van can forget their poetry and mystical evocation.

-Compared to the large dimensions of the mosques, medreses and hans, palaces were modest structures, built of rubble stone and brick.
+Compared to the large dimensions of the mosques, medreses and hans, Seljuk palaces were modest structures, built of rubble stone and brick.
 No complete example exists, but much information has been gleaned from excavations of several sites.
 The Kubadabad Saray ("palace"), on the southwest shore of Lake Beyşehir near Konya is the only Seljuk palace to have been systematically excavated.
 It was built in 1236, according to (as legend would have it) plans drawn up by Alaeddin Keykubad I himself.
-Composed of 16 pavilions and a hunting grounds, it was decorated with a spectacular program of mural tile decorations some 2 m. high (which can now be seen in the Karatay Museum in Konya).
+Composed of 16 pavilions and a hunting grounds, it was decorated with a spectacular program of mural tile decorations some 2 m. high (now reconstructed for viewing in the Karatay Museum in Konya).
 Excavations have revealed kitchens, apartments, pavilions and stables.

 The Arsenal at Alanya